-Additionally, when it comes to deploying a system with Oracle Solaris Zones, Automated Installer is capable of creating multiple zones that can be automatically installed using the same mechanisms used to install Oracle Solaris.
-(For more information on the subject of provisioning zones through Automated Installer, see the Oracle Solaris 11 Technology Spotlights Web page.)
+Additionally, when it comes to deploying a system with Oracle Solaris Zones, the Automated Installer is capable of creating multiple zones that can be automatically installed using the same mechanisms used to install Oracle Solaris.

 For more information and next steps, please consult these resources:

 And here are some additional resources: